Drexel in France: Sciences Po

 -- Department of Sociology: offers a solid formation in general sociology and quantitative and qualitative methods, covering a broad spectrum of fields of study.

-Course Approvals: As part of the application process, students are required to have Drexel equivalent course numbers and credit approved by the corresponding Drexel department.
-For example, to take a Literature course abroad for Drexel credit, the course equivalent must be pre-approved by Drexel’s English Department.
+As part of the application process, students are required to have Drexel equivalent course numbers and credit approved by the corresponding Drexel department.
+For example, to take a Histor course abroad for Drexel credit, the course equivalent must be pre-approved by Drexel’s History Department.

-Credits and Grading: Students are taught and graded by local faculty at their host university.
-Grades are noted as "CR/NCR" on their transcript and will NOT affect their GPA.
-In order to receive CR, students must earn a "C" or above.
-Students must take a course load that fits within the full time credit range of both their host university (varies) and Drexel (12 – 20 credits).
+Students are taught and graded by Sciences Po faculty.
+Grades are noted as "CR/NCR" on their Drexel transcript and will not affect their GPA.
+In order to receive CR, students must earn the equivalent to a "C" or above.
+Students must take a course load that fits within the full time credit range of both Sciences Po (max 30 ECTS credits) and Drexel (12 – 20 credits).
 Students are strongly discouraged from taking the minimum credit requirement.